wrongcoder/janavarro95-Stardew_Valley_Mods/GeneralMods/BuildEndurance/README.md

-**Build Health** is a [Stardew Valley](http://stardewvalley.net/) mod which lets you level up your endurance to increase your max health as you play.
+﻿**Build Endurance** is a [Stardew Valley](http://stardewvalley.net/) mod which lets you level up your endurance to increase your max stamina as you play.

 Compatible with Stardew Valley 1.2+ on Linux, Mac, and Windows.